kubernetes/kubernetes/docs/api-conventions.md

 Concurrency Control and Consistency
 -----------------------------------

 Kubernetes leverages the concept of *resource versions* to achieve optimistic concurrency.
-All kubernetes resources have a "resourceVersion" field as part of their metadata.
+All Kubernetes resources have a "resourceVersion" field as part of their metadata.
 This resourceVersion is a string that identifies the internal version of an object that can be used by clients to determine when objects have changed.
 When a record is about to be updated, it's version is checked against a pre-saved value, and if it doesn't match, the update fails with a StatusConflict (HTTP status code 409).

 The resourceVersion is changed by the server every time an object is modified.
 If resourceVersion is included with the PUT operation the system will verify that there have not been other successful mutations to the resource during a read/modify/write cycle, by verifying that the current value of resourceVersion matches the specified value.

 The resourceVersion is currently backed by [etcd's modifiedIndex](https://coreos.com/docs/distributed-configuration/etcd-api/).
-However, it's important to note that the application should *not* rely on the implementation details of the versioning system maintained by kubernetes.
+However, it's important to note that the application should *not* rely on the implementation details of the versioning system maintained by Kubernetes.
 We may change the implementation of resourceVersion in the future, such as to change it to a timestamp or per-object counter.

 The only way for a client to know the expected value of resourceVersion is to have received it from the server in response to a prior operation, typically a GET.
 This value MUST be treated as opaque by clients and passed unmodified back to the server.
 Clients should not assume that the resource version has meaning across namespaces, different kinds of resources, or different servers.
 Currently, the value of resourceVersion is set to match etcd's sequencer.
 You could think of it as a logical clock the API server can use to order requests.
 However, we expect the implementation of resourceVersion to change in the future, such as in the case we shard the state by kind and/or namespace, or port to another storage system.